How to drive the unpaved road to Pico Telégrafo, the highest point of Sierra Arana in Granada

 Is the road to Pico Telégrafo unpaved?

-Yes, the road to the summit is totally unpaved and is notorious among locals for being poorly maintained.
-The forest road is in very poor condition, characterized by loose rocks, deep ruts, and sections where the mountain soil has been heavily eroded by winter runoff.
-A high-clearance 4x4 vehicle is absolutely mandatory to reach the top.
-Attempting this climb in a standard passenger car is highly discouraged, as the sharp limestone rocks and the uneven surface can easily damage the underbody or result in a loss of traction on the steep slopes.
+The road to the summit is totally unpaved and poorly maintained, with loose rocks, deep ruts, and sections where the mountain soil has been heavily eroded by winter runoff.
+A high-clearance 4x4 vehicle is absolutely required.

 How long is the road to Pico Telégrafo?

 Starting from the town of Deifontes, the road to the summit is 15.3 km (9.5 miles) long.
-Over this distance, you will tackle a massive elevation gain of 1,038 meters.
-While the average gradient is a respectable 6.78%, the reality of the drive is much tougher: the climb is pretty steep, hitting a 14% maximum gradient on several ramps.
-These steep sections, combined with the loose surface, require careful throttle management and low-range gearing to maintain upward momentum without spinning the tires.
+Over this distance, the elevation gain is 1,038 meters and the average gradient is 6.78%, though the drive is tough: the climb is pretty steep, hitting a 14% maximum gradient on several ramps.

-Is the road to Pico Telégrafo open in winter?
+Is the road to Pico Telégrafo open in winters?

-Technically, the road is open to traffic throughout the year, but its high elevation means that short to medium-term closures in winter are common.
+Set high in the heart of the Sierra Arana (also known as Sierra Harana), the road is usually open throughout the year, but its high elevation means that short to medium-term closures in winter are common.
 When snowfalls hit the Sierra Arana, the unpaved track becomes treacherous and often impassable even for the best-equipped 4x4s.
-During the summer months, the main hazards shift to extreme heat and dust, which can impair visibility and engine cooling.
-Always ensure you carry plenty of water, have a full tank of fuel, and check the weather forecast before leaving Deifontes, as the summit is exposed to fierce winds and rapid temperature drops.

 Road suggested by: jorge manuel gómez sánchez